These pages have been compiled to guide students and teachers through each round of the competition, in particular the analysis round.

 To join the euro area, the 19 countries had to fulfil the convergence criteria, as will other EU Member States prior to adopting the euro.
 The criteria set out the economic and legal preconditions for countries to participate successfully in Economic and Monetary Union.

 The main decision-making body of the Eurosystem is the ECB’s Governing Council.
-It comprises the heads of the national central banks of the euro area countries and the six members of the Executive Board of the ECB.
+It consists of:

 The Governing Council meetings dedicated to monetary policy are held every six weeks.
 At these meetings, the Governing Council assesses economic and monetary developments and takes its monetary policy decision.
 Non-monetary policy meetings are held at least once a month.
 The purpose of these meetings is to mainly discuss issues related to the other tasks and responsibilities of the ECB and the Eurosystem.
 The meetings usually take place at the ECB in Frankfurt am Main, Germany.